openstack/ovn-bgp-agent/doc/source/contributor/drivers/evpn_mode_design.rst

 However this is not enough as the traffic needs to be redirected to the OVN Overlay.
-To do that the VRF is added to the br-ex OVS provider bridge (br-ex), and two routes are added to the VRF routing table to redirect the traffic going to the network (20.0.0.0/24) through the CR-LRP port to the br-ex OVS bridge.
+To do that the VRF is added to the br-ex OVS provider bridge (br-ex), and two routes are added to the VRF routing table to redirect the traffic going to the network (20.0.0.0/24) through the cr-lrp port to the br-ex OVS bridge.
 That injects the traffic properly into the OVN overlay, which will redirect it through the geneve tunnel (by the br-int ovs flows) to the compute node